aoskarih/Vibrations-with-AIMS/README.md

 After aims has finished there will be output files in all of the `vibrations/state/delta_0.0025/` directories.
 What we are interested in are the `run.xyz` and `vib_post_0.0025.out` files.
 You should check that values in `run.xyz` are in float format.
 Some times they appear as complex numbers, example: `0.12345+0.00000j`.
 That can be usually fixed by running the script again: `python get_vibrations.py run 1 >& vib_post_0.0025.out`.

-In addition to normal modes, there's values for force constant, reduced mass and frequency in `run.xyz`.
+In addition to normal modes, there's values for force constants, reduced masses and frequencies in `run.xyz`.
 Sometimes the value for force constant or reduced mass is replaced by \*\*\*\*\*.
 Post-processing script can handle the situations when only one of the values is missing, but when both of them are missing it causes problems.

 ### Calculating transition intensities

 When the output files of the vibrational calculations are ready, the script `FCI.py` should be ran in root directory which for our example is "*Benzene/*".
 The script will make a `intensity.dat` file which will have the spectrum we are after.
 You can change the filename at the bottom of `FCI.py`.
 When running the script it is recommended to direct the output to a file, for example `python FCI.py >& fci.out`.

 ### Plotting results

 ### Summary